core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 - `coap` Exists already in TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs registry {{?RFC8323}}
-- Never mandated for DTLS, also: how to distinguish CoAP over DTLS from CoAP over TLS in service parameters?
+- Never mandated for DTLS, should be kept for CoAP over TLS; DTLS needs its own ALPN ID
 - SVCB: Also needs to considering OSCORE/EDHOC

 When discovering the DNS resource through a link mechanism that allows describing a resource type